intrand/pf2e-lifeblade/print/src/lifeblade.md

 ## 6th level

 item (
-# Overflowing Life
+# Purge Undeath :aa:
-## Focus 8
+## Focus Cantrip 6
 -
-;Essence: Life,Lifeblade,Necromancy,Occult,Vitality
-**Cast** :a: verbal
+;Cantrip,Essence: Life,Lifeblade,Occult,Manipulate,Vitality
 -
-Life essence pours from the enemy as freely as a rapid river.
-Double the amount of healing done by your *life trance healing* until the start of your next turn.
+You wield the power of life as a weapon and point it toward an undead creature.
+Deal 1d8 vitality damage to 1 undead creature within 30 feet.
 -
-**Hightened (+1)** Increase the bleed damage by 1.
+**Hightening (+1)** Increase the damage done by 1d8.
 )

 <!--
 =